-- The Physical Sciences teacher should provide the educator assistant with a Programme of Assessment (PoA) for the year in Grades10-12 indicating all the dates when the assessment tasks will be written. - An educator assistant should help with the development, monitoring and supervision of informal assessments of learners in the subject. - They should assist with the marking (where possible and given a marking memorandum) and recording of assessment activities. - Feedback on formal assessments should be offered by the subject teacher. - The educator assistant should assist by doing a diagnostic analysis for all formal SBA to identify content gaps and misconceptions by learners and provide feedback to the teacher on the findings - They should help identify learners with barriers and assist with intervention strategies for extra support and remedial work in the subject. - 9.
-Protocol to be followed in the Physical Sciences Classroom and Laboratory - Educator Assistants should NOT be required to assist with any task that involves the physical usage of chemicals as this can be highly hazardous. - Proviso: The teacher can obtain the assistance of the EA regarding cleaning, counting, labelling and storage of science apparatus
+- The History educator should provide the educator assistant with a Programme of Assessment (PoA) for the year in Grades10-12 indicating all the dates when the assessment tasks will be written. - An educator assistant should help with the development, monitoring and supervision of both informal and formal assessment of learners in the subject. - They should assist with the marking and recording of assessment activities. - Feedback on formal assessments should be offered by the subject educator. - An educator assistant should assist by doing a diagnostic analysis for all formal SBA to identify content gaps and misconceptions by learners. - They should help identify learners with barriers, design intervention strategies and offer extra support and remedial classes in the subject.